-Stephen Friedman Gallery and The London House of Modernity are pleased to announce a joint collaboration at 14 Cavendish Square.
-The presentation will be available to view from Monday 18 January at 2.00pm via Stephen Friedman Gallery's Online Viewing Rooms.
+Stephen Friedman Gallery and The London House of Modernity are pleased to announce a collaboration at 14 Cavendish Square.
+The presentation will be available to view from Monday 18 January at 2pm at Stephen Friedman Gallery's Online Viewing Rooms.
 14 Cavendish Square will open to the public as soon as government guidance allows.

-This unique project brings together a diverse curated selection of international contemporary art from Stephen Friedman Gallery in dialogue with a range of classic pieces from Modernity's Nordic mid-century designers.
-Set in an original Grade II listed Georgian mansion of Palladian design, you are invited to explore eight atmospheric rooms in which beautiful domestic environments are created to showcase art and design.
+This unique project brings together a diverse curated selection of international contemporary art and the best of classic mid century Nordic design.
+Set in a Grade II listed Georgian mansion of Palladian design, you are invited to explore online eight atmospheric rooms in which domestic environments are created to showcase art and design of the highest quality.